BCharash/PraiasPortugal/docs/domain-model.md

 # Beach Complex

-A Beach Complex represents the natural beach area that visitors commonly recognise as a single destination.
+A Beach Complex is a continuous stretch of beach that can normally be traversed on foot without crossing a significant natural or artificial barrier.
+A Beach Complex is a geographic abstraction defined by Praias de Portugal and may contain one or more named Beaches (Beach Sections).

 Examples: